-2. Use rich language—a child wants to learn the name of everything in their environment and understand the meaning of words they hear.
+A child wants to learn the name of everything in their environment and understand the meaning of words they hear.
 Give the child the names of dogs, vegetables, food, vehicles, trees, birds and anything else you find.

-3. Keep talking—it is lovely to describe to your baby and toddler what you are doing and provides them with extensive vocabulary.
+It is lovely to describe to your baby and toddler what you are doing and provides them with extensive vocabulary.
 If you have a newborn and a toddler, you can make eye contact with the baby and talk to them about what their brother or sister is doing; then both children are made to feel special.

-4. Read, read, read – choose good books to share with your children and read aloud often.
+Choose good books to share with your children and read aloud often.
 Young children are interested in the world around them (rather than fantasy) so choose books with pictures of real objects and stories about known experiences, such as visiting grandparents, going shopping or getting ready in the morning.
 One of my favourite books for young children is Sunshine by Jan Ormerod — it has no words but the most beautiful illustrations of daily life.
 It is also nice to have books which show children from all cultures.
 And, in keeping with having books based on reality, save books with animals driving cars, talking or going to the supermarket until your child is a little older.